-The biggest problem is that this is not addressed, and things are not spoken about and as such problem mountains build.
+The biggest problem is that this is not addressed, and things are not spoken about and as such problems mountains build.

 For a healthy relationship, you need teamwork.
 Not everyone communicates in the same way, and they do not deal with problems in the same way.

 It is important to know what is the best way to talk to each other in a productive way.
-This may be avoiding more stressful issues first and trying to build some common ground between the two of you before you approach more complex issues and avoid being misunderstood.
+This may avoid more stressful issues first and try to build some common ground between the two of you before you approach more complex issues and avoid being misunderstood.

-Let’s focus in on misunderstandings and let’s introduce the concept of a misunderstanding via technology.
+Let’s focus on misunderstandings and introduce the concept of a misunderstanding via technology.
 Take this text for example:

 “Yes!!” – Now does this, from your interpretation, mean the person is ecstatic, shouting or frustrated with you?